The truth about the Coronavirus pandemic and Stock market crash of 2020

 This is a different kind of crisis than normal crises.
 It’s just not a problem of aggregate demand.

-We will discuss the COVID-19 pandemic and it’s impacts on global economies, and ultimately how this pandemic was responsible for stock market crash of 2020.
+We will discuss the COVID-19 pandemic and its impacts on global economies, and ultimately how this pandemic was responsible for the 2020 stock market crash.
 I will focus on the following:

 - Lessons learned, expectations, and projections of this crisis, not only on the stock market but also on world economies.